 Documentation and Coding: Be sure to train providers and the billing team on how to document and code for DV/SA as well as how to implement important privacy protections for what information gets shared about IPV.
 Current Procedural Technology (CPT) and International Classification of Diseases (ICD) codes are available for age appropriate counseling and risk factor reduction interventions as well as codes to record assessment and counseling for IPV.

-- Coding and Documentation for Domestic Violence - Privacy Principles for Protecting Survivors of Domestic Violence
+- Coding and Documentation for Domestic Violence - Privacy Principles for Protecting Survivors of Domestic Violence - Recommendations for Documentation - Considerations for Explanation of Benefits - Insurance Discrimination Against Victims of Domestic Violence

 3. Adopt the Evidence-Based Intervention